-Significantly, there is a strong development of the understanding and skills required for businessrelated subjects in senior cycle.
-Mini-company formation, enterprise and social innovation competitions feature in the Transition Year (TY) programme of our school.
-Students also undertake work experience and workplace investigations in TY.
+Significantly, there is a strong development of the understanding and skills required for business-related subjects in senior cycle.
+Mini-company formation, enterprise and social innovation feature in the Transition Year (TY) programme of our school.
+Students also undertake work experience.

-There are strong links to the syllabuses for Leaving Certificate Business, Accounting and Economics, with students building on their financial, business and economic understanding and skills from junior cycle.
+There are strong links to the course for Leaving Certificate Business, Accounting and Economics, with students building on their financial, business and economic understanding and skills from Junior Cycle.